 Charizard was summoned from a Pokeball in Super Smash Bros.
 1 and Melee.
-In Brawl, he becomes a playable character alongside Squirtle and Ivysaur, and in 4, he's his own character.
+In Brawl, he becomes a playable character alongside Squirtle and Ivysaur (summonable by Red), and in 4, he's his own character.

 Wario, Captain Olimar, King Dedede, Squirtle, and Pit were just trophies in Melee, and became playables in Brawl.

-King Dedede and Ridley appeared flying in the distant backgrounds of the Dream Land and Zebes stages respectively in the original game.
+King Dedede and Ridley appeared flying in the distant backgrounds of the Dream Land and Zebes stages respectively in the original game, and were trophies in Melee.
 In Brawl, Dedede becomes playable and Ridley is used as a boss.

 Moltres could be seen flying in the background of Saffron City in the original (albiet rarely).
 It's been a Pokéball Pokémon in later games.